 First, while the 1.5 CE threshold proposed in the Energy Division Staff Proposal appears higher than the 1.25 threshold used for the EE Portfolios, they are in fact counting different things.
 The 1.25 threshold used to approve EE Portfolios excludes C&S savings, which are highly cost-effective and account for nearly half of Portfolio savings.
 Accounting rules for MTI savings, on the other hand, will allow a share of future C&S savings to be attributed to the MTI.
 With C&S included, each PA’s current Portfolio would easily meet a 1.5 CE threshold.
 It is unreasonable to set the CE bar lower for MTIs than for RA activities, particularly given the greater uncertainty and speculative nature of MTI CE forecasts.

 Second, MTIs play out over a much longer time period than RA programs and use a more indirect path to reducing energy use.
 The stage-gate process proposed in the Energy Division Staff Proposal and elaborated by the MTWG is designed to reduce and manage the risk inherent in undertaking MTIs.
-However, even with stage-gating, the MTA will have sunk some cost into failed initiatives that cannot be recovered.
+However, even with stage-gating, the MTA(s) will have sunk some cost into failed initiatives that cannot be recovered.
 Other MTIs may continue over their entire foreseen lifecycle, but not realize their ex ante forecasts because of exogenous events that could not be anticipated, such as shifts in markets or available technologies that quickly make the adopted technology obsolete.
 In short, MT is a risky proposition, particularly when compared to short-term RA.
 Investors generally require higher returns for risky investments; in the technology sector, for example, venture capitalists often look for potential returns of 10-times or greater.
 It is reasonable for the Commission to set a somewhat higher threshold for approving the funding of MTIs in order to compensate for the greater risk these initiatives entail.

 Section 8: Market Transformation Initiatives and Resource Acquisition Programs